microsoft/WhatTheHack/999-InfraAsCode-Bicep/Student/Bicep-Challenge-06.md

-# Challenge 6 - Configure VM Scale Set to run a Web Server using cloud-init
+# Challenge 5 - Configure VM Scale Set to run a Web Server

 [< Previous Challenge](./Bicep-Challenge-05.md) - [Home](../readme.md) - [Next Challenge>](./Bicep-Challenge-07.md)

 ## Introduction

 The goals of this challenge include understanding:
-- How cloud-init scripts can be run on a Virtual Machine Scale Set (VMSS)
+- How extensions are configured in a Virtual Machine Scale Set (VMSS)
+- How the custom script extension works in the context of a VMSS

 ## Description

-We have provided a script (`cloud-init.txt`) that configures Apache web server on a Linux VMSS.
+We have provided a script (`install-apache.sh`) that configures Apache web server on a Linux VMSS.
 When run on an individual VM instance, the script deploys a static web page that should be available at: `http://<PublicIPofTheLoadBalancer>/wth.html`

 You can find the script in the [Resources folder](./Resources).

 Your challenge is to:

 - Extend the VMSS Bicep template to configure a webserver on instances of the VM Scale Set deployed earlier
-    - Deploy a new VMSS instance with a different name to the previously deployed VMSS
+    - Add the Azure VM Custom Script Extension to the VM Scale Set definition
     - Read the script body into a string and pass it as an input parameter
-    - Pass the script body to the `customData` property of the VM Scale Set definition

 ## Success Criteria